Western American Art

-Western American Art includes artistic work which depicts the subjects related to the Western American region, and was treated as impoverished, unwanted and unworthy art before the twentieth century, during which period it achieved respectability as a rewarding region for studying.
-The term holds a characteristic of narration that is different from the Modern art which focuses on abstraction.
-For the narration, Western American art focuses on subject than style.
-Considering as a national art, the subjects are distinct from the European art, namely, there is no elements from other region like Europe.
-Cowboys and Indians are two well-known subjects and they consist the important part of artistic work of Western American art, demonstrating the daily life and activities of cowboys and American Indian in western American.
+Western American Art broadly refers to artistic works which depict subjects related to or associated with the Western United States region and the Old West period.
+It was often overlooked before the twentieth century, during which it became the subject of academic study.
+In contrast with much Modern art, which focuses largely on abstraction, Western American art tends to focus more on subject and narrative than style.
+Commonly depicted subjects in Western American art include Cowboys, Native Americans, horses, and scenic landscapes.
+Narratives often include scenes demonstrating the daily life and activities in the American West.

-The development of Western American art was affected by the social, political and also economic factors in American society.
-On the one hand, these factors helped it developed, like the era of U.S. westward expansion; on the other hand, the progress of western American art was also restrained by them, like the industrial development, which spread the modern lifestyle in the West.
-Western American Art experienced both prosperous and unvalued period during the art history.
+The development of Western American art was affected by the social, political and economic factors in American society.
+On the one hand, factors like U.S. westward expansion fostered its development; on the other hand, the progress of Western American art was also threatened by the accompanying industrial development and spread of the modern lifestyle in the West.
+Western American Art experienced periods of waxing and waning popularity during its history.

 Background

 The culture of cowboys

-Cowboys in American originally came from Spain in 1519.
+Cowboys in America originally came from Spain in 1519.
 The Spanish established farm and stocked with cows and horses.
 Then, the native Indians were trained by the landowners to handle cows and horses for maintaining and developing the farms.
 During the 1700s, cow farms had spread into both north and south part to Texas, New Mexico and as far south as Argentina, which stimulated the form of native cowboys.
 During the era of U.S. westward expansion, cowboys played a remarkable role.
 They rounded up livestock that were transported by rail around the country for sale.

 In 1865 when the Civil War ended, the need of beef increased significantly due to the large amount of army.
 Thus, the expanded need of meat encouraged the development of livestock industry, also directly stimulated the expansion of cowboys.

 Cowboys in American then developed their own styles differ from the original Vaquero.
 Their special style of life and dressing is called western lifestyle.
 To protect them from burning sunlight, they typically wear large hats with wide brims; boots to help them ride horses and bandanas to prevent them from dust.
 In order to keep their legs unharmed from sharp cactus needles, some of them wear chaps outside the trousers.
 When they live in the farm, they usually share a bunkhouse with each other to prepare for concealed danger.